1941 deHavilland Tiger Moth

 1937 Piper J-2

-1937 Piper J-2 The J-2 was the first airplane built with the Piper name.
-Pipers became the most successful light airplanes between WWI and WWII.
-The J-2 weighs only 660 pounds empty and 1000 pounds with fuel, oil and occupants.
-It is a 2-place cabin piloted from the rear seat.
-It has the original 40 horsepower, 4-cylinder Continental engine.
-Orignal models did not have brakes.
-Since this one was flown in modern times, brakes were added for safety reasons.
-Piper discontinued making J-2s in 1937.
+The Piper J-2, the inaugural airplane bearing the Piper name, gained prominence as the most successful light aircraft between WWI and WWII.
+Weighing only 660 pounds empty and 1000 pounds with fuel, oil, and occupants, it's a 2-place cabin piloted from the rear seat.
+Originally equipped with a 40 horsepower Continental engine, brakes were added for safety reasons in modern times.
+Piper discontinued J-2 production in 1937.

 1941 deHavilland Tiger Moth, Canadian Model